Spelkington/triangle/Laws/ResolutionPackages/The_IO_Package.md

 - punctually attend **one** Rush Event.

-Our Chapter resolves to consider any member who does not fulfill this **minimum standard** as having abandoned their commitment to finding men of outstanding character to invite int our Chapter, and **a proposal for revokation of their membership will be submitted.**
+Our Chapter resolves to consider any member who does not fulfill this **minimum standard** as having abandoned their commitment to finding men of outstanding character to invite int our Chapter, and **a proposal for revokation of their membership will be submitted by the Vice President.**

 ## Execution